Anbox – Easy way to run Android Apps on Linux

 Since Anbox places the core Android OS into a container using Linux namespaces (LXE) so, there is no slowness while accessing the installed applications.

 Anbox will let you run Android on your Linux system without the slowness of virtualization because the core Android OS has placed into a container using Linux namespaces (LXE).

 There is no direct access to any hardware from the Android container.
 All hardware access are going through the anbox daemon on the host.Each applications will open in a separate window, just like other native system applications, and it will be shown in the launcher.

 Anbox application is available as snap package so, make sure you have enabled snap support on your system.

-Make sure the necessary kernel modules should be installed in your system in order to work Anbox.
+Make sure the necessary kernel modules are installed in your system in order to work on Anbox.
 For Ubuntu based users, use the following PPA to install it.

 $ sudo add-apt-repository ppa:morphis/anbox-support $ sudo apt update $ sudo apt install linux-headers-generic anbox-modules-dkms

 anbox-modules-dkms package you have to manually reload the kernel modules or system reboot is required.

 $ sudo modprobe ashmem_linux $ sudo modprobe binder_linux

 $ sudo apt install anbox